This review of DAME tampon applicator contains affiliate links.

 To save money, I’d absolutely opt for the DAME reusable period pad set (£32.99), which comes with one liner (for light days), a normal absorbency pad and a night time pad.
 The set also comes with a lovely changing bag, to ensure discretion and save your blushes.

-A Review of the DAME Reusable Applicator and Organic Tampons: Final Thoughts
+A Review of DAME Tampon Applicator and Organic Tampons: Final Thoughts

 As someone who regularly relied on tampons for a comfortable and dry period, I’m over the moon to find DAME.